ElsaTam/3DMinesweeper/README.md

 If the cube you double clicked has 0 neighbouring bombs, it is destructed and its neighbouring cubes are then revealed.
 A **revealed cube** appears in white with a number of each face.

-You can also righ click on a cube and mark it as **flagged** (for now it doesn't do anything except maybe help you visualy) or **bombed** with a second click.
+You can also right click on a cube and mark it as **flagged** (for now it doesn't do anything except maybe help you visually) or **bombed** with a second click.
 A **bombed cube** appears in red.
 You can still remove the mark by right clicking a third time.

-While a cube is marked as **bombed**, it can not be moved nor revealed.
+While a cube is marked as **bombed**, it cannot be moved nor revealed.

 ![Game](Screenshot_Game.jpg)

-If you double click a **revelead cube** again, it will destroy it.
+If you double click a **revealed cube** again, it will destroy it.

-An other way of destroying a cube is to select it with the left click (the **selected cube** appears in green) and move it outside of the grid by scrolling up or down with you mouse scroll.
+Another way of destroying a cube is to select it with the left click (the **selected cube** appears in green) and move it outside of the grid by scrolling up or down with your mouse scroll.

 ![Explode](Screenshot_Explode.jpg)

-:heavy_check_mark: **You win the game** when you have marked all the correct cubes as bombed and you don't have any more unrevealed cube (either they are revealed, or they are destroyed).
+:heavy_check_mark: **You win the game** when you have marked all the correct cubes as bombed, and you don't have any more unrevealed cube (either they are revealed, or they are destroyed).

 :x: **You lose the game** if you move or reveal a cube that contains a bomb.